RZE UTD-8000: A Rugged Digital Alternative to the Usual Suspects

 Strap and Bracelet: Titanium > Everything Else

-Of course, I had to play dress-up with straps.
-On double-pass fabric, the watch goes full GI-Joe cosplay, which looks fantastic… until you notice the added height.
-With 13.4mm of thickness already, stacking fabric under the caseback turns the whole package into a skyscraper.
-It’s not unwearable, but it’s clunky, and the lightness of the titanium doesn’t press it down at all.
-So, it just sort of hovers.
+Of course, I had to have a bit of a fashion show with straps.
+On double-pass fabric, the watch looks fantastic at first, like it’s ready to storm the beaches, and then you notice the added height.
+With 13.4mm of thickness already, stacking fabric under the caseback turns the UTD 8000 into a full stack of pancakes.
+It’s not a weight problem because the titanium keeps it light; it’s just a matter of appearance when viewed from the side.
+It just sort of hovers there.

 Photo by Chris Antzoulis